parameswar-mondal/chart-builder/projects/chart-builder/README.md

 # Chart

 - **Progress Bar**
+- **Pie Chart**

 # Getting started

 First, install the latest stable version.
-There is only one basic chart type, Progress Bar.
+There are two basic chart types, Progress Bar and Pie Chart.

-Accept Properties :
+# Accept Properties for Progress Bar :
 - **data** - is a number type, indicate the percentage out of 100. **Required** property.
 - **labels** - is a string type.
 Example: "Completed"
 - **width** - is a string type.
 Width of the progress bar.
 Example: "500px" or "80%"